-- Office of University Registrar (OUR): Responsible for student information data used to create the student information files (SIF, SIFP, and SIFD).
-This data was used in multiple metrics involving graduation, retention, academic progress, and strategic emphasis. - Student Financial Affairs (SFA): Responsible for the financial aid award data used to create the SFA file.
-This data was used in Metric 7 University Access Rate. - Chief Financial Officer (CFO): Responsible for the operating budget data which was used to create the Operating Budget (OB) file.
-The information in the OB file and the Instructional and Research Data (IRD) file was used by the BOG to create the Expenditure Analysis (EA).
-This information was used in Metric 3 - Average Cost per Bachelor's Degree. - OIPR: Responsible for compiling information into the IRD file for the BOG to create the EA file.
-Extensive IT support was used to extract information from the Effort Reporting System for faculty workload and Classification of Instruction (CIP) code.
-This information was used in Metrics 3, 6, and 8a. - Cost Analysis: This office was responsible for compiling the cost of research expenditures reported in the National Science Foundation Higher Education Research and Development Survey (HERD).
-This information is used by the BOG for Metric 10f - Total Research Expenditures. - Enterprise Systems (ES): This unit provided information technology (IT) support to the various other units and was directly responsible for maintaining certain systems as well as compiling data and generating reports from those systems for the other core offices.

-Center for Measuring University Performance: The center is an independent organization which currently resides at Arizona State University and the University of Massachusetts Amherst with support from the University of Florida Foundation and the University at Buffalo.
+- Office of University Registrar (OUR): Responsible for student information data used to create the student information files (SIF, SIFP, SIFD, and HTD).
+This data was used in multiple metrics involving graduation, retention, academic progress, cost to student, and strategic emphasis. - Office of Undergraduate Affairs (OUA): Responsible for review of degrees reported and data used in the Hours to Degree (HTD) file.
+This data was used in Metric 3 for determining the cost to the student. - Bursar: Responsible for processing waivers into the Student Financial System and verifying the waiver frequency counts and totals on SIF for accuracy and completeness.
+This data was used in Metric 3 for determining the cost to the student - Student Financial Affairs (SFA): Responsible for the financial aid award data used to create the SFA file.
+This data was used in Metrics 3 (Cost to the Student) and 7 (University Access Rate). - Center for Measuring University Performance (the Center): The Center is an independent organization which currently resides at Arizona State University and the University of Massachusetts Amherst with support from the University of Florida Foundation and the University at Buffalo.
 The staff and advisors from various universities, including the University of Florida, are responsible for compiling and publishing data for universities through their Annual Report of Top American Research Universities (TARU).
-The data for Metric 9b - Number of Faculty Awards was compiled by the BOG from the TARU.
+The data for Metric 9b (Number of Faculty Awards) was compiled by the BOG from the TARU.

+- Office of Technology Licensing (OTL): Responsible for compiling a list of all licenses/options and reporting to the Association of University Technology Managers through their annual Licensing Survey.
+The information is used for the Board of Trustees Choice Metric 10f. - Enterprise Systems (ES): This unit provided information technology (IT) support to the various other units and was directly responsible for maintaining certain systems as well as compiling data and generating reports from those systems for the other core offices.

 After the upload by the data owners, the SUDS edit check summaries require further review for exceptions and necessary comments.
 This was an iterative process between the data owners, IT and the OIPR to address any significant exceptions in the summaries and formalize comments for the noted exceptions.
-The OIPR then performed a final review to evaluate the data accuracy prior to submission to the BOG for their approval.
-If the BOG accepted the file, then no further procedures were necessary for that submission.
-If the BOG rejected the file, then the data needed to be researched and corrected for reload and resubmission into SUDS until it received BOG approval.
+The OIPR then performed a final review to evaluate the data accuracy.
+The file was approved and submitted by the DA or designee, and the BOG continued their series of reviews.
+At any point the university may be asked by the BOG to address additional exceptions requiring further review, explanation, or resubmission of the file.